 Nathalie is instructed by parents, grandparents, children and local authorities in public law proceedings, including care orders, special guardianship orders and adoption orders.
-She has experience in cases involving neglect, physical and sexual abuse of children.
+She has experience in cases involving non-accidental injuries, neglect and physical and sexual abuse of children.

 Nathalie has experience in representing vulnerable clients and she is particularly sensitive to the needs of such clients.

 Re CD EWFC 112: care proceedings (represented the father) – Junior counsel led by Queen’s Counsel, appearing at the Court of Appeal on an appeal concerning public interest immunity brought by Warwickshire Police.
 Junior counsel at the fact-finding hearing before a section 9 Judge.
 The local authority unsuccessfully sought findings that the father had deliberately inflicted three fractures to his 4 month old baby.
 A number of expert witnesses from different fields of expertise were cross examined.
 The Court found that the father had unintentionally caused the fractures through his careless handling.
 The child was returned to the care of her parents.
 This is a reported case which is available to view on Bailii.